Spinall: 2023-present: Top Boy

 On 13 February 2023, Spinall shared the official art cover to his sixth studio album on his various social media.

-According to Bomi Anifowose from African Folder, DJ Spinall's Top Boy album borrows a rich collage of African sounds mingling with Western music elements such as synths and electronic chordophones, certifying the body of work as yet another successful sonic experiment.
+According to Bomi Anifowose from African Folder, Spinall's Top Boy borrows a rich collage of African sounds mingling with Western music elements such as synths and electronic chordophones, certifying the body of work as yet another successful sonic experiment.
+In 2023, he signed with Epic Records and released his new single "Loju" featuring Wizkid.
+He had previously collaborated with Wizkid on the singles "Nowo", "Opoju", and "Dis Love" (featuring Tiwa Savage).